 Circumcision opponents deal with this problem by trying to discredit these men.
-They may accuse a circumcised men of being influenced by cultural bias, or they may say that his male ego prevents him from considering how he has been harmed.
-Claming that circumcised men are ignorant is just another ad hominem method by which they attempt to discredit the testimonies of millions of happily circumcised men.
+They may accuse a circumcised men of being ignorant or culturally biased.
+These are just ad hominem attacks intended to discredit the testimonies of millions of happily circumcised men.

 Experiences of uncircumcised men

 The experiences of uncircumcised men can provide additional evidence that circumcised men are not missing out on pleasure.
 One man explained, "Having a foreskin has not made me feel any more 'complete' as a man, and in fact is actually frequently a nuisance.
 To all men who are circumcised: you are not disfigured.
 You are not incomplete.
 You are not inadequate."

 While there is no direct association between men circumcised infancy and those circumcised during adulthood, the latter are uniquely qualified to compare their own sexual experiences with foreskin and without foreskin.
 Their reports suggest that there is no automatic correlation betwen circumcision and sexual harm.